stepchowfun/toast/README.md

 We can use a web server like [nginx](https://www.nginx.com/).
 The official `nginx` Docker image works well for this, but you could also use a more general image and define a Bake task to install nginx.

-In the our `bake.yml` file, we'll use the `ports` field to make the website accessible outside the container.
+In our `bake.yml` file, we'll use the `ports` field to make the website accessible outside the container.
 We'll also set the `watch` flag to enable filesystem watching.

 ```yml
 image: nginx